 In this section we give detailed information on Allied Health care providers in the Cayman Islands.
 We describe each of the allied health professionals on Grand Cayman in order of their chosen field.
 This is the easiest, most accurate and up to date place to find any allied health related information!

 Every resident of the Cayman Islands is required, by law, to have an active health insurance policy in place.
 Employers are mandated, at the very minimum, to provide a Standard Health Insurance Contract (SHIC) plan for their employees from the first day of employment, regardless of the type or length of their work permit.

-If there is the slightest possibility that you or your spouse might have a baby during your period of employment in Cayman it is essential that you read this section.
-In this section we describe in detail what is involved in having a baby in the Cayman Islands; we give an overview of the general environment, we list all the OB/GYNs, paediatricians, pre and post natal classes etc.
+If there is the slightest possibility that you or your spouse might be having a baby during your period of employment in Cayman, it is essential that you read this section.
+In this section we describe in detail what is involved in having a baby in the Cayman Islands: we give an overview of the general environment, we list all the OB/GYNs, paediatricians, pre and post natal classes, etc.